Sychar/GDFP/README.md

 # Dev_Branch

 ## Attention
-please don’t pull/merge this code directly because i changed the main package to AndroidX
+please don’t pull/merge this code directly because i changed the main apk-package to AndroidX

 for more Infos you will find here  :

 https://developer.android.com/jetpack/androidx/migrate